IMMERSE insights:

 Back in 2014, one neuropsychologist speculated that the realistic interactive virtual worlds of the future would enable the “optimum environment” for language learning - and it turns out she was right.

-Why VR is the ideal medium for learning through language immersion?
+Why is VR the ideal medium for language training?

 Well, for two reasons: